Mastering the Short Loop Technique for Accurate Gauge Swatches

 📋 The "Short Loop" Gauge Swatch Method: An Alternative Technique

-This method allows you to knit every row without joining in the round, requiring only circular needles (or double-pointed needles).
+This method allows you to knit every row without joining in the round.
+It requires only circular needles (or double-pointed needles).

 Step 1: Preparation